Alum’s academic and professional journey goes from Pontiac through West Lafayette to Waterloo.

 Moriguchi’s journey to Iowa follows a very successful stint at Purdue University, where he graduated with a Bachelor of Science degree in Industrial Engineering.

-Among the many extra activities at Purdue during his years at Purdue, which included serving on the Purdue Marching Band’s drumline, Moriguchi joined the Institute of Healthcare Improvement Purdue Chapter, a relatively new club at Purdue with countless chapters internationally.
+Among the many extra activities during his years at Purdue, which included serving on the Purdue Marching Band’s drumline, Moriguchi joined the Institute of Healthcare Improvement Purdue Chapter, a relatively new club at Purdue with countless chapters internationally.